GlacioHack/xdem/doc/source/coregistration.md

 ```

 The {class}`~xdem.coreg.CoregPipeline` object exposes the same interface as the {class}`~xdem.coreg.Coreg` object.
-The results of a pipeline can be used in other programs by exporting the combined transformation matrix using {func}`~xdem.coreg.CoregPipeline.to_matrix`.
+The results of a pipeline can be used in other programs by exporting the combined transformation matrix using {func}`~xdem.coreg.Coreg.to_matrix`.

 ```{margin}
 <sup>2</sup>Here again, this class is heavily inspired by SciKit-Learn's [Pipeline](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn-pipeline-pipeline) and [make_pipeline()](https://scikit-learn.org/stable/modules/generated/sklearn.pipeline.make_pipeline.html#sklearn.pipeline.make_pipeline) functionalities.